Henning: Distribution

-During the 13th and 14th centuries the descendants of these first Hennings spread over the areas today known as Germany, Denmark and Norway.
-Unfortunately all records from this time were destroyed.
+During the 13th and 14th centuries the descendants of these first Hennings spread over the areas of what is now Germany, Denmark and Norway.

-During the 17th and 18th centuries several Hennings moved elsewhere—also to the New World.
+During the 17th and 18th centuries, several Hennings moved elsewhere, including the New World.
 Today, one of the biggest Henning clans is found in South Africa.
 However, Henning families exist in almost every country in the Western world.

-Descendants

-A few Henning descendants, however, remained in the vicinity of Stralsund and Greifswald.
+A few Henning descendants remained in the vicinity of Stralsund and Greifswald.
 It is known that Jacob Henning (the Old) was born during 1635 at Demmin (near Greifswald).
 Jacob Henning and his descendants became known as the Henning Family of Karnin.
 Karnin is approximately 25 km from Stralsund.
 Jacob Henning and his descendants were wealthy and important property owners, who lived in a castle.
-Their castle was confiscated in 1945, during the Second World War, by the communist government who took over Eastern Germany.
-Consequently the family spread across Western Germany.
+Their castle was confiscated in 1945, during the Second World War, by the communist government who took over East Germany.
+Consequently the family spread across West Germany.